Gxwthmmmm/Resume-Optimizer/README.md

-This will be the final output
+What the final output will be?

 optimized Markdown resume